Koustubh2111/Cofluctuation-and-Entropy-Code-Data/Bootstrapping_OptimalThresholds/ReadMe.md

 ### Bootstrapping Code

-This folder contains the code and csv files generated to find the optimum thresholds for event rate calculation from the coactivity matrix
+This folder contains the code to find the optimum thresholds for event rate calculation from the coactivity matrix